sferlix/frankAllSkyCam/README.md

 outputLocalWebFile = /home/pi/frankAllSkyCam/img/skycam.jpg

+if you want to use your Raspberry Pi as web server, then install Apache:

 sudo apt install apache2 -y

-b) pip (should be already installed)
+b) Install pip (should be already in you raspberry)

 sudo apt install python3-pip

-c) the allSkyCam software
+c) Here is the only, single command you need to install the frankAllSkyCam software

 pip3 install frankAllSkyCam

-after the installation, go to the AllSkyCam directory:

-cd /home/pi/frankAllSkyCam
+installation is done.

+if you are going to use your Raspberry as a web server to present your allSky images, after the installation, you need to create the images folder in your web server.
+I also provide you a very basic html page to show the all sky image.

-then, type these 2 commands:
+To do so, type these 2 commands:

 sudo mkdir /var/www/html/img

-sudo mv index.html /var/www/html/
+sudo mv /home/pi/frankAllSkyCam/index.html /var/www/html/

-installation is done.

 # 4. configure your system

+type this command:
+python3 -m frankAllSkyCam

-now, you should configure your system by editing the single config.txt file:
+now, you should be able to configure your system by editing the single config.txt file:

 /home/pi/frankAllSkyCam/config.txt